Croatia and the Russo-Ukrainian war: Diplomatic reactions from Moscow

-Following illegal Russian referendums and annexations of four Ukrainian oblasts, partially occupied by Russian Army, Andrej Nestorenko, a Russian ambassador in Croatia was summoned to Ministry of Foreign and European Affairs in Zagreb.
+Following illegal Russian referendums and annexations of four Ukrainian regions, partially occupied by Russian Army, Andrej Nestorenko, a Russian ambassador in Croatia was summoned to Ministry of Foreign and European Affairs in Zagreb.
 While there, he was expressed official protest due to illegal annexation and threats of using nuclear weapons.
 Croatia demanded abolishment of the annexation and withdrawal of Russian army and military equipment from entire territory of Ukraine.

 Zagreb Crimean Platform Summit

 In October 2022, Croatian capital Zagreb hosted 1st Parliamentary Summit of the International Crimea Platform.
 The summit was attended by representatives of 32 states, while 11 more participated in the summit via videolink.
 Croatian president Zoran Milanović did not attend the summit, and apparently even refused to meet with Nancy Pelosi, for which he was again hailed in Russian media.

 Two days after the summit, Chairman of Verkhovna Rada, Ruslan Stefanchuk, held a speech in Croatian Sabor, in which he compared Ukrainian struggle during Russian invasion of Ukraine, with Croatian struggle in Croatian War of Independence.
-After his speech, Ukrainian folklore ansamble held a performance in Sabor.
+After his speech, Ukrainian folklore ensemble held a performance in Sabor.

+2024 Ukraine - South East Europe Dubrovnik Summit

+On 9 October 2024, Croatian town of Dubrovnik hosted Ukraine - South East Europe Summit, which was attended by president of Ukraine Volodimir Zelensky.
+According to writing of Croatian daily Novi list, president Milanović was not invited at the request of president Zelensky.
+Given the fact that the same summit was attended by Serbian president Aleksandar Vučić, Plenković's government was fiercely criticized by the opposition in Sabor.
+Plenković, in turn, responded that Milanović was not supposed to be invited to the summit, and accused Milanović of spreading pro-Russian sentiment among Croatian public.
+Members of Croatian Democratic Union then accused president Milanović of being funded by the Russians, which was denied by Security and Intelligence Agency of Croatia.

+Croatian participation in NSATU mission

+Although Plenković's government wanted for Croatia to join NSATU mission, contributing by 2 officers from Croatian Armed Forces, Milanović supported by opposition parties opposed this initiative, under the pretext that Plenković is trying to drag the country into Ukrainian war.
+Before vote in Croatian parliament about this initiative, Sabor was supposed to hold its Defence Committee session where Defence Minister was supposed to explain to the parliament all aspects of this mission.
+However, Milanović, as country's supreme commander of Armed Forces used his legal authorities to forbid Chief-of-Staff of Croatian Army Thomir Kundid from participating in the meeting and even protested why was its session open for the public.